top of page

 2. Don’t try to swim straight back to shore – You’ll exhaust yourself.

-3. Swim parallel to the shore – Rip currents are narrow, and you can usually escape by swimming out of the current’s path.
+3. Swim parallel to the shore – North or south.
+Rip currents are narrow, and you can usually escape by swimming out of the current’s path.

 4. Float or tread water – If you can’t escape, float calmly and signal for help.
 Most rip currents weaken offshore and let go eventually.